Employee in her car typing into the navigation system with packages to deliver on the passenger seat.

 • If an accident occurs, the employee will immediately let their employer know about it.

-Finally, it’s a good idea to purchase hired and non-owned auto coverage.
-Hired coverage protects you in situations where the company or the driver doesn’t own the vehicle, like if an employee is driving a borrowed or rented car.
+However, meeting the minimum coverage requirements doesn’t usually provide enough protection, so you’ll want to purchase additional coverage.
+One option is to purchase hired and non-owned auto coverage.
+Hired coverage protects you when the company or the driver doesn’t own the vehicle, like an employee driving a borrowed or rented car.

 Non-owned auto coverage protects your company from liability when employees use their own cars for work.
 If an employee gets in an accident, their auto insurance will be activated first, and the company policies can supplement it.